-10.1.2.1 BAUD rate
+10.1.2.1 Baud Rate

-The BAUD rate is the first parameter in the menu.
-The display will prompt with the BAUD rate parameter by showing "BRUA".
-Press "SET" to choose to set the BAUD rate.
-The current BAUD rate value will then be displayed.
-The BAUD rate of the 1502 serial communications may be programmed to 300, 600, 1200, or 2400 BAUD.
-The BAUD rate is pre-programmed to 1200 BAUD.
-Use "UP" or "DOWN" to change the BAUD rate value.
-Press "SET" to set the BAUD rate to the new value or "EXIT" to abort the operation and skip to the next parameter in the menu.
+The baud rate is the first parameter in the menu.
+The display prompts with the baud rate parameter by showing "BRUd".
+Press "SET" to choose to set the baud rate.
+The current baud rate value is displayed.
+The baud rate of the serial communications may be programmed to 300, 600, 1200, or 2400 baud.
+The baud rate is pre-programmed to 2400 baud.
+Use "UP" or "DOWN" to change the baud rate value.
+Press "SET" to set the baud rate to the new value or "EXIT" to abort the operation and skip to the next parameter in the menu.

-10.1.2.2 Sample period
+10.1.2.2 Sample Period

-The sample period is the next parameter in the menu and prompted with "5 R \(\text{P-LE}''\).
+The sample period is the next parameter in the menu and prompted with "58 n P L E".
 The sample period is the time period in seconds between temperature measurements transmitted from the serial interface.
-If the sample rate is set to 5, for instance, then the bath will transmit the current measurement over the serial interface approximately every five seconds.
+If the sample rate is set to 5, the bath transmits the current measurement over the serial interface approximately every five seconds.
 The automatic sampling is disabled with a sample period of 0.
 Press "SET" to choose to set the sample period.
 Adjust the period with "UP" or "DOWN" and then use "SET" to set the sample rate to the displayed value.

-10.1.2.3 Duplex mode
+10.1.2.3 Duplex Mode

 The next parameter is the duplex mode indicated with "aupl".
 The duplex mode may be set to half duplex ("HRLF") or full duplex ("FULL").
-With full duplex any commands received by the thermometer via the serial interface will be immediately echoed or transmitted back to the device of origin.
-With half duplex the commands will be executed but not echoed.
+With full duplex any commands received by the bath via the serial interface are immediately echoed or transmitted back to the device of origin.
+With half duplex the commands are executed but not echoed.
 The default setting is full duplex.
 The mode may be changed using "UP" or "DOWN" and pressing "SET".